- Advance praise from luminaries (I was happily stunned!)

 - “Eat like a pig” refers to the diet the hospital sent me, to increase my caloric intake, to combat weight loss and prepare for the battle ahead.

 In my online community I told people “If I ever write a book about this, that’s what I’ll call it.”
-And here we are.
+And I did.

 Admittedly, that’s not a conventional approach to a deadly disease.
 But that’s the point.
 And the whole story’s true.